-Sneakers Unboxed: From Studio to Street is now open at the Design Museum in London, a brand new exhibition exploring one of the most universal and influential fashion items of the 20th and 21st century.
+Sneakers Unboxed: From Studio to Street is now open at the Design Museum in London, a brand new exhibition exploring one of the most universal and influential fashion items of the 20th and 21st centuries.

-From sneakers originally designed for athletes to their later influence on fashion and culture throughout the globe, Sneakers Unboxed looks into the history and influence of major sneaker brands such as Nike, Adidas, Onitsuka Tiger and, of course, Nike as well as the collaborations with major stars, including Michael Jordan, Run-DMC and Kanye West.
+From sneakers originally designed for athletes to their later influence on fashion and culture throughout the globe, Sneakers Unboxed looks into the history and influence of major sneaker brands such as Nike, Adidas, Onitsuka Tiger, and, of course, Nike as well as the collaborations with major stars, including Michael Jordan, Run-DMC, and Kanye West.

-The exhibition also covers some of the latest innovations in sneaker technology and looks towards the future with some of the designers working to make the industry more sustainable such as Stella McCartney, Helen Kirkum and Alex Taylor.
+The exhibition also covers some of the latest innovations in sneaker technology and looks towards the future with some of the designers working to make the industry more sustainable such as Stella McCartney, Helen Kirkum, and Alex Taylor.

 And, of course, no sneaker exhibition would be complete without delving into the growing sneaker resale market, which is currently valued at $6 billion.
 Sneaker and streetwear marketplace StockX provides visualisations of all this market data and you’ll also find high-fashion takes on a streetwear staple by Balenciaga, Comme des Garcons and Y3.